Medically reviewed in May 2021

-Roughly one in three adults in the United States—or 88 million people—have prediabetes, a condition in which blood sugar is abnormally high, but not high enough to be considered diabetes.
+Roughly 98 million adults in the United States—or more than 1 in 3—have prediabetes.
+It's a condition in which your blood sugar level is abnormally high but not high enough to be considered diabetes.
 Prediabetes is a warning sign that diabetes may be in your future, and it’s also a risk factor for heart disease and stroke.

-But shockingly, of those Americans who have prediabetes, a whopping 84 percent don’t even know it.
+But shockingly, of those Americans who have prediabetes, more than 80 percent don’t even know it.
 Why is that, and what role do healthcare providers (HCP) play in this apparent disconnect?

 Breaking bad habits

-One issue may be that many HCPs don’t see prediabetes as an immediate cause for concern and don’t provide recommendations that can begin helping right away, says Jack Merendino, MD, an endocrinologist at George Washington University School of Medicine in Washington, DC and Johns Hopkins Medicine in Baltimore.
+One issue may be that many HCPs don’t see prediabetes as an immediate cause for concern and don’t provide recommendations that can begin helping right away, says Jack Merendino, MD, an assistant clinical professor at George Washington University School of Medicine in Washington, DC and chief of the endocrine section at Suburban Hospital, Johns Hopkins Medicine, in Bethesda, Maryland.

-The go-to treatments for prediabetes are lifestyle modifications, which often require a detailed conversation with one’s HCP.
-That can present a snag, according to Dr. Merendino.
+The main treatments for prediabetes are lifestyle modifications, which often require a detailed conversation with one’s HCP.
+That can present a problem, according to Dr. Merendino, who is also a member of Sharecare’s Advisory Board.

 “There’s a lot of evidence that doctors are not good at recommending lifestyle changes,” Merendino says.
+These changes may include eating a healthy diet and exercising regularly.
 “In the physician’s mind, what’s going on is that there’s an impending problem, but it’s not yet bad enough to need medication.
 Doctors tend to look at treatment as medication.”

-One reason HCPs don’t often recommend lifestyle modification—such as eating a healthy diet and exercising regularly—is the perception that patients don’t follow their orders.
+One reason HCPs don’t often recommend lifestyle changes is the perception that patients don’t follow their orders.
 Even so, Merendino thinks HCPs often underestimate the influence they have with their patients.

 “A fair number of patients do make changes when recommended by doctors,” he says.

-Another reason for the low numbers of diagnoses, Merendino says, is that some doctors don’t see prediabetes as urgent.
+Another reason for the low numbers of diagnoses of prediabetes, Merendino says, is that some HCPs don’t see prediabetes as urgent.
 Controlling diabetes often means getting A1C levels down to under 7 percent, which is still above the level considered to be prediabetes.

-“Physicians are saying it’s not as much of a big deal, rather than thinking that if the patient is prediabetic then they might develop diabetes,” Merendino says.
+“Physicians are saying it’s not as much of a big deal, rather than thinking that if the patient has prediabetes then they might develop diabetes,” Merendino says.

 Meanwhile, progressing from prediabetes to diabetes usually takes years.
 “It’s seen as an issue, but an issue for the future,” Merendino explains.